examdawn/NEP2020_2023_BCA/4thsem/Python-Programming/lab/parta.md

 title: Python Lab - Part A
 ---
 # Python Programming - Lab Part A

+Info on built-in python web editor:
+> [!WARNING]
+> This will not work if your browser is too old or does not support Web Assembly/Web Workers.
+If you're using a privacy focused browser like cromite, please enable JavaScript JIT and WebAssembly from the permissions menu.

+If the Run Button doesn't load, try reloading your browser!

 ## Program 1: Program to check if a given number belongs to the Fibonacci sequence

 ```python